Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 ‘Tis the season for new beginnings, and whether you’re just learning photography, or you’ve been practicing for years, now is the time to up your game.
 You don’t need fancy equipment, a college degree, or hours a week to take better pictures.
 All you need is a passion for clicking that shutter.

 Maybe you want to capture fleeting family memories or great pictures of your next vacation.
 Perhaps you’re looking to take vibrant landscape shots and heartwarming portraits — or maybe you just want to document your life as a visual storyteller.
 The new year is full of possibilities.
-Ring in 2019 with a commitment to your craft.
+Ring in the new year with a commitment to your craft.
 Improve your technique, take better photos, and expand your horizons with these six photography resolutions for the new year.

 Learn all Your Camera’s Settings